 When all final closing documents have been signed, your lender’s closing department will review and approve the funding of your loan.

-The funding of your loan will take up to 3 business days after closing.
+The funding of your loan will take up to three business days.